Louisiana judge rules state's gay marriage ban unconstitutional

-NEW ORLEANS (Reuters) - A Louisiana state judge ruled on Monday in favor of a same-sex couple, saying the state’s ban on gay marriage is unconstitutional, advocates said.
+NEW ORLEANS, Sept 22 (Reuters) - A Louisiana state judge ruled on Monday in favor of a same-sex couple, saying the state’s ban on gay marriage is unconstitutional, advocates said.

 The ruling compels the state to recognize the out-of-state marriage of the plaintiffs in the case but its full extent is not immediately clear because it is temporarily under seal, said Bruce Parker, a spokesman for Equality Louisiana.